Tips On Care And Growing Duranta Erecta

 The colorful flowers and berries are highly attractive to butterflies and hummingbirds.

-Birds also play a key role in seed dispersal and are the major reason why sky flower plants become a fast-growing weed in many areas.
+Birds also play a key role in seed dispersal and are the major reason why sky-flower plants become fast-growing weeds in many areas.

 Uses For Duranta Repnes

-As mentioned above, the angel whisper plant is a popular choice for tropical and subtropical gardens, all over the world, mainly because of its colorful and all-year-long blooming flowers.
+As mentioned above, the angel whisper plant is popular for tropical and subtropical gardens worldwide, mainly because of its colorful and all-year-long blooming flowers.

 The family Verbenaceae member is also grown as a hedge plant.